Emurasoft/emurasoft.github.io/en/dlg/properties/highlight2/index.md

 Select the end string for multiple line comments.

-## Comments group box - Line Comment (1) text box
+## Comments group box - Line comment (1) text box

 Specify a string that designates a line comment.

-## Comments group box - Line Comment (2) text box
+## Comments group box - Line comment (2) text box

 Specify a string that designates a line comment.

-## String Enclosed by Quotation Marks group box - Single Quotation Marks \['...'\] check box
+## String enclosed by quotation marks group box - Single quotation marks \['...'\] check box

 If this box is checked, strings enclosed with single quotation marks will be highlighted.

-## String Enclosed by Quotation Marks group box - Double Quotation Marks \["..."\] check box
+## String enclosed by quotation marks group box - Double quotation marks \["..."\] check box

 If this box is checked, strings enclosed with double quotation marks will be highlighted.

-## String Enclosed by Quotation Marks group box - Continue to Next Line check box
+## String enclosed by quotation marks group box - Continue to the next line check box

 If this box is checked, quoted strings may span multiple lines.

-## String Enclosed by Quotation Marks group box - Escape Character text box
+## String enclosed by quotation marks group box - Escape character text box

 Specify an escape character for quotation marks.